-• Outdoor Air (OA):
+Outdoor Air (OA):

 - Awareness (OA-A) Promote the information and the awareness of the public or users through outdoor air data.
 The requirements for this type of application are lower on the quality of the data.
 These sensors aim only at coherence to reference devices and not at equivalence.
 The panel of pollutants to be monitored may be reduced. - Monitoring (OA-M) Target the complementary integration into regulatory networks for monitoring of compliance to national or transnational standards of air quality for a given outdoor location.
-This implies very high requirements for the quality of data produced and their traceability to reference devices.
+This implies very high requirements for the quality of data produced and

+- their traceability to reference devices.
 The main regulated and problematic pollutants are to be measured. - Vehicular (OA-V) Promote information and public or user awareness with mobile data obtained using a vehicle (e.g., car, bicycle).
 As this data can complement fixed air quality monitoring devices, data quality close to those produced by reference equipment and the monitoring of the main pollutants of outdoor air is expected.

-Indoor Air (IA):
+❖ Indoor Air (IA):

 - Awareness (IA-A) Promote the information and the awareness of the public or users through indoor air data.
 The requirements for this type of application are lower on the quality of the data.
 These sensors aim only at coherence to reference devices and not at equivalence.
 The panel of pollutants to be monitored may be reduced. - Monitoring (IA-M) The support of the verification of compliance to national air quality standards in childcare establishments under 6 years old (nurseries, day-care centers, etc.), kindergartens and elementary schools.
 This implies a high quality of data by meeting the accreditation requirements LAB REF30 or the specifications of the INERIS on this subject.
 The measurement process follows fully prescribed methods and best practices. - Piloting (IA-P) Controlling, managing, and regulating indoor air quality for building or installations with the help of a multi-parameter sensor.
 The requirements for this type of application are lower on the quality of the data.
-These sensors aim only at coherence to reference devices and not at equivalence, while at the same time being continuously available and easily interoperable with the domotics system, including the managing or user interface. - Citizen Air (CA): - Awareness (CA-A) Promote the information and the awareness of the individual.
+These sensors aim only at coherence to reference devices and not at equivalence, while at the same time being continuously available and easily interoperable with the domotics system, including the managing or user interface.

+Citizen Air (CA):

+- Awareness (CA-A) Promote the information and the awareness of the individual.
 The requirements for this type of application are lower on the quality of the data.
 These sensors aim only at coherence to reference devices and not at equivalence.
 Adequate sensors for this category need to be able to operate in motion while being worn over several hours by a human being. - Exposure (CA-E) Evaluate the impacts on human health of air pollution.
 The measurements used for this type of application must be quantitative and preferably have an equivalent to regulatory measures, while operating in motion and with a Sensor that can be worn over several hours by a human being.
 The main indoor and outdoor pollutants with a demonstrated impact on health are to be monitored.

-2.2 Evaluation sites
+2.2 Evaluation environments

-To cover the different Challenge categories, three different types of evaluation settings are considered: an outdoor site, an indoor site, and a mobile site.
+To enable the different Challenge categories, the 2023 Challenge considers five different types of evaluation settings are considered: two outdoor static environments, an indoor environment, and two mobile environments.
+They are listed in Table 1 and described in detail in the remainder of this subsection.